Why red turned into Saffron in West Bengal elections

 New Delhi, June 08: Left ruled West Bengal for over three decades and it was around 2000-05 when anti-CPM sentiments began gaining momentum in the state.
 The Trinamool Congress cashed on this and ousted CPM government, thus began Mamata Banerjee's rule in West Bengal.

 And now 15 years after TMC seized power from the Left, an anti-Trinamool section of voters are growing in Bengal and these voters are not going back to the Left, but for the BJP.
 The vote share trends are a testimony to this.
-In Lok Sabha elections, from 33.10 percent vote share in 2009, the Left's vote share fell to 22.14 percent in 2014 and further to 6.28 percent in 2019.
-The BJP's vote share more than doubled - from 17.02 percent in 2014 to 40.25 percent in 2019.
+In the Lok Sabha elections, from 33.10 per cent vote share in 2009, the Left's vote share fell to 22.14 per cent in 2014 and further to 6.28 per cent in 2019.
+The BJP's vote share more than doubled - from 17.02 per cent in 2014 to 40.25 per cent in 2019.

 Between 2014 and 2019, both the BJP and the TMC have gained from falling vote share of the Left, but the saffron party gained more.
 The data clearly shows that the BJP benefited the most from the vaccum created by decimation of the Left by Banerjee's TMC.